CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/design/papers/ts_theory/ts_meaning_theory.md

 These attributes:

 - recur across turns
-- define the semantic identity of a turn
+- help define the semantic identity of a turn
 - can be extracted
 - can be canonicalized
 - can be committed
 - can be replayed
 - can be reasoned over
-- can be computed on a laptop
+- can be maintained on a laptop

-### **Extendability**
-Section 3 is one of the primary extension points in TS.
-The meaning state vector can evolve as:

-- new invariants are discovered
-- new primitives are added
-- new cognitive constraints emerge
-- new routing requirements appear

-The architecture is designed so that adding a new invariant:

-- does not break determinism
-- does not break replay
-- does not break continuity
-- does not break identity
-- does not break routing

-This is a deliberate design choice.
+**Representation and interaction notes**
+Individual attributes are expected to be represented as discrete labels, bounded numerical values, or small structured sub-objects.
+They are not assumed to be fully independent; referent continuity, identity continuity, and topic, for example, interact and must be updated consistently.

+The meaning state vector is a primary extension point.
+New invariants may be introduced under the six criteria without breaking determinism, replay, continuity, identity, or routing, provided the update rules remain deterministic and bounded.

 ---

 # **4. Raw Meaning and the Raw → Canonical Mapping**

-Raw meaning is the output of extraction primitives (CEx‑Pck).
+Raw meaning is the output of extraction primitives (CEx-Pck).
-Raw meaning is:
+Raw meaning is noisy, volatile, unbounded, and non-deterministic.

-- noisy
-- volatile
-- unbounded
-- non‑deterministic

-TS defines a mapping:
+TS defines the structural mapping:

 $$
-\text{CE}(R_t) = M_t
+\mathrm{CE}(R_t) = M_t
 $$

-This mapping:

-- stabilizes meaning
-- bounds meaning
-- canonicalizes meaning
-- makes meaning deterministic
-- makes meaning replay‑safe

-### **Extendability**
-The CE mapping is extendable in two ways:
+This mapping stabilizes, bounds, and canonicalizes meaning, rendering it deterministic and replay-safe.

+**Residual error**
+Canonicalization is lossy.
+The governing claim, carried forward from *difficulty_of_meaning.md*, is that the right loss applied at sufficient frequency leaves residual error negligible for the purposes of continuity, identity, and machine reasoning.
+Continuity and identity mechanisms are the primary means of absorbing and correcting residual discrepancies across turns.

-1. **New extraction primitives** can feed into CE.
-2. **New canonicalization rules** can be added as long as they preserve determinism and boundedness.
+New extraction primitives may feed into CE, and new canonicalization rules may be added, provided they preserve determinism and boundedness.

-This allows TS to incorporate new forms of meaning without redesigning the pipeline.

 ---

 # **5. Canonicalization Theory**

-Canonicalization is the process of converting raw meaning into canonical meaning.
+Canonicalization converts raw meaning into canonical meaning.

-TS’s claim is:
+Core claim:

 > **The right loss, applied at the right frequency, produces residual error that is negligible for machine cognition.**

-Canonicalization is:

-- lossy
-- structured
-- deterministic
-- bounded
-- replay‑safe

-### **Architectural justification**
-Canonicalization was the correct architectural choice because:

-- raw meaning is too unstable
-- embeddings are too volatile
-- semantic drift is too large
-- replay determinism is impossible without canonicalization
-- identity continuity cannot be guaranteed otherwise

-Canonicalization is the mathematical hinge of TS.
+Canonicalization is lossy, structured, deterministic, bounded, and replay-safe.

+It is required because raw meaning is too unstable, continuous embeddings are too volatile, semantic drift is otherwise uncontrolled, and neither replay determinism nor identity continuity can be guaranteed without it.
+Canonicalization is therefore the central mathematical and architectural hinge of the meaning pipeline.

 ---